Torvec/challenge_3_JS_Password_Generator/README.md

 ## Description

-The week 03 bootcamp challenge was to create a password generator using JavaScript with the following requirements: Use prompts for the user to be able to generate a random password with a length of 8 to 128 characters, with the user choosing what type of characters should be in the password (i.e. uppercase, lowercase, numbers, special characters, etc.).
+The week 03 bootcamp challenge was to create a password generator using JavaScript with the following requirements: Use prompts and confirms for the user to be able to generate a random password with a length of 8 to 128 characters, with the user choosing what type of characters should be in the password (i.e. uppercase, lowercase, numbers, special characters, etc.).

 ## Visuals